simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

       schema.dart
       schema_v1.dart
       schema_v2.dart
-  moor_schemas/
+  drift_schemas/
-    moor_schema_v1.json
+    drift_schema_v1.json
-    moor_schema_v2.json
+    drift_schema_v2.json
   pubspec.yaml
 ```

-The generated migrations implementation and the schema jsons will be generated by moor.
+The generated migrations implementation and the schema jsons will be generated by drift.
-To start writing schemas, create an empty folder named `moor_schemas` in your project.
+To start writing schemas, create an empty folder named `drift_schemas` in your project.
 Of course, you can also choose a different name or use a nested subfolder if you want to.

 #### Exporting the schema